 As a rule of thumb, you should never change money at the airport exchange office.
 This rate will not be competitive and you will lose money.

-As is the case in many countries, some Greek banks charge monthly admin fees, or offer “added extras” to their banking products.
-Bank accounts need to be opened in person, and you will need to take a number of documents with you to the branch.
+Greek bank accounts need to be opened in person, and you will need to take a number of documents with you to the branch.
 This includes your AFM tax number, your proof of address, your proof of salary, your passport, and the required funds to open your account.

 Money in Greece FAQs

 Do you have any further questions or concerns about managing money in Greece or Greece currency?
 Hopefully, you will find the answers you are looking for below.

 If not, feel free to reach out and I will do my best to get back to you as soon as I can.

 What is the best currency to take to Greece?